Red Chile Chicken Tacos

 salt to taste

-Slice chicken into 1/2-inch cubes and toss in bowl with approximately a half bottle of Fat Cat Surprisingly Mild Guajillo Ghost sauce.
+Slice chicken into 1/2-inch cubes and toss in bowl with approximately a half bottle of Fat Cat Surprisingly Mild Guajillo Ghost Tex-Mex Hot Sauce and Marinade.
 Stir to coat evenly and let meat marinate on counter for 10-20 minutes.

 Heat heavy pan on medium-high, getting it very hot.
 Add oil and onion and garlic, and let onion and garlic saute until fragrant, about 20-30 seconds, taking care not to burn the garlic.
 At that point, add the marinated chicken (with sauce marinade) and stir to combine contents in pan.

 Let the chicken cook, stirring occasionally, until it releases its juices and those juices start to combine with the marinade/sauce.
 As it cooks the liquid in the pan will start to thicken and reduce — once you see that happening, start stirring the mixture regularly until all but 1-2 tablespoons of liquid are left and the chicken has a thin, shiny glaze of sauce over it and is tender, about 15-20 minutes of cooking time in all.

 Once done, take chicken off heat, spoon into tortillas, add a squeeze of lime and more Fat Cat Surprisingly Mild Guajillo Ghost Tex-Mex Hot Sauce and Marinade, a sprinkle of cilantro and serve.